Illness & Conditions - Health Conditions

 Medicines for bipolar disorder in adults have been well studied.
-But not much research has been completed about how well the medicines work and if they are safe for children and teens.
+But more research is being done on how well the medicines work and if they are safe for children and teens.

-When you and your child's doctor are deciding which types of medicines to use, consider:
+When you and your child's doctor are deciding which types of medicines to use, think about:

 Before prescribing medicine to treat bipolar disorder, your doctor will ask questions about possible suicidal behavior.

 Be sure to use all medicines exactly as your child's doctor has prescribed them.
 If your child has intolerable side effects from any medicine, call your doctor immediately.

 Medicines most often used to treat bipolar disorder in children and teens include:

 While antidepressants can be helpful for some children with bipolar disorder, they can also trigger mania .
 Doctors usually prescribe antidepressants along with mood stabilizers or antipsychotics to help prevent a manic episode.
 And the doctor needs to carefully monitor the child for mood changes.
 Antipsychotics can be used alone, or they may be combined with mood stabilizers for more effective control of manic episodes.

 Medicines for bipolar disorder have side effects that need to be managed.
 Some things you cannot change, such as increased urination (common with lithium).
 But you can deal with some side effects like weight gain (common with several medicines used to treat bipolar disorder) by increasing exercise and reducing calorie intake.

 You can work with your child and his or her doctor to find ways of coping with side effects.
 If side effects from a medicine are intolerable, the doctor may have to change the dose or the medicine.